barbazul/1kfa/mod_guide_gm.md

 often indicates that the decision is *important* to the player, so if the consequences are big, they might feel very rewarded.
-This can be tricky though, when one player is taking a long time, notice the other players too and guage how the delay is affecting them.
+This can be tricky though, when one player is taking a long time, notice the other players too and gauge how the delay is affecting them.

 Do the players argue with each other?
 Argument indicates that they believe that there are important stakes of a particular decision.
 This can be a